Putting the music first – the Kodály way.

 Learning through play is the aim though.
-So we also have Sing and Play Game Cards and flashcards to make your lessons even more fun.
-Your students will love using the snails, dogs and bluebirds to create their own pulse pictures and rhythms.
-There are three packs of cards: Musicianship Game Cards; Sing and Play Cards and Crazy Steps Cards.
+So we also have games cards and flashcards to make your lessons even more fun.
+Your students will love using the dogs, clowns and snails to create their own pulse pictures and rhythms with the Game Cards.

 Sing and Play covers

 - Two and three line staves moving to five line staves